top of page

 Research Associates

 It would be much more difficult to be successful without research support.
-Currently, I support three full-time research associates, including Bailey listed above.
+Currently, I am not supporting research associates.
+Some recent research associates are listed in the alum section.

 Alums